Ferenc Molnár: Literary and theatrical career

-In 1901, Molnár published his first full-length novel Az éhes város (The Hungry City).
+In 1901, Molnár published his first full-length novel Az éhes város ("The Hungry City").
 This novel made Molnár's name familiar throughout Hungary.
 It was "a relentless exposé of the evil effect of money, viewed by a young, idealistic newspaperman."

-The year following the release of Az éhes város, Molnár began writing for the theatre.
-It was in this medium that he became known internationally.
+The year following the release of Az éhes város, Molnár began writing for the theatre, the medium through which he became known internationally.
 His journalistic work influenced his early works as a playwright.
-Molnár's first play, A doktor úr (The Lawyer), and the play that followed, Józsi, are both comedies that were essentially a dramatization of newspaper sketches about a spoiled rich child and published as a collection of short dialogues.
-His personal life inspired a lot of his writing.
-After separating from his first wife (Margit Vészi), he became involved with the famous Hungarian actress Irén Szécsi, who was then married to a wealthy manufacturer.
-The affair influenced some of his more critically successful works.
+Molnár's first play, A doktor úr (The Lawyer), and the play that followed, Józsi, are both comedies that essentially dramatized newspaper sketches about a spoiled rich child, and were published as a collection of short dialogues.

+His personal life formed the basis for many of his works.
+After separating from his first wife, he became involved with the famous Hungarian actress Irén Szécsi, who was then married to a wealthy manufacturer.
+Their affair influenced some of his more critically successful works.